dekoza/fastapi-tortoise/docs/index.md

 # FastAPI Tortoise

-Here I was tried to describe how to use it and that ideas I followed when was creating it.
+Here I tried to describe how to use it and that ideas I followed when was creating it.

 ## Main ideas